Lodestar

 Seasons in practice: what to expect by month

-Spring (April-May) is a rapid transition rather than a gradual warming.
-March can still deliver snowfall and sub-zero nights; by late April the birch trees are leafing and daytime temperatures in Tallinn reach 12-15°C. May is widely regarded as one of the best months in the Estonian calendar: long days (15-16 hours), temperatures around 17°C, no summer crowds, and the full force of the biological spring visible in parks and forests.
-Arriving in May is one of the better ways to get a positive first impression of the country before experiencing its winters.
+Spring is a rapid transition rather than a gradual warming.
+March can still deliver snowfall and sub-zero nights; by late April the birches are leafing.
+May is widely regarded as the best month in the Estonian calendar: long days, mild afternoons, no crowds, and the full force of the biological spring in parks and forests.

 Summer (June-August) runs warm and light.
 June is the most intense for daylight; July is the warmest; August begins the gradual shortening of days, though temperatures hold and the forests produce berries and mushrooms in quantities that form a genuine part of Estonian food culture.
 The Baltic coast at Pärnu, Estonia's summer capital 2.5 hours from Tallinn, sees sea temperatures reach 18-20°C in July, making it a viable beach destination in a way that surprises arrivals expecting a perpetually cold sea.

 Autumn (September-October) is brief and crisp.
 September brings cool mornings, vivid foliage, and midday temperatures around 15°C that remain pleasant for outdoor activity.
-October turns quickly: by mid-month the first frosts arrive, the trees are bare, and the winter tire requirement kicks in on October 1.
+October turns quickly: by mid-month the first frosts arrive and the trees are bare.
+Winter tyres may go on from 15 October, and most drivers do not wait for the 1 December deadline.
 Autumn is aesthetically striking in the Estonian forests, with birch, alder, and pine producing strong colour against grey skies, but it lasts only about six weeks before winter takes over.

-Winter (November-March) dominates the year by duration.
-Five months of temperatures at or below freezing, snow cover for much of the period, and very short days define this phase.
-For move planning: arriving in September captures the tail of summer and gives a full autumn before the first winter; arriving in March or April means spring arrives quickly and the first winter is deferred for a full year.
-Arriving in November tests the experience honestly but can be psychologically demanding without preparation.
+Winter dominates the year by duration.
+For move planning: arriving in September captures the tail of summer and a full autumn before the first winter; arriving in March or April means spring comes quickly and the first winter is deferred a full year.
+Arriving in November tests the experience honestly and can be demanding without preparation.

 Practical preparation for the Estonian climate